miahanhnguyen/8-Week-SQL-Challenge/Case Study #4 - Data Bank.md

 | 2         | 105             |
 | 5         | 88              |

-**4.How many days on average are customers reallocated to a different node?**
+**4. How many days on average are customers reallocated to a different node?**
 ````sql
     SELECT avg(end_date - start_date) as avg_reallocation
     FROM customer_nodes;